Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-The Law Commission has been asked by Government to make recommendations for reform to ensure that the law is capable of accommodating both cryptoassets and other digital assets in a way which allows the possibilities of this technology to flourish.
+The UK Government asked the Law Commission to make recommendations for reform to ensure that the law is capable of accommodating both crypto-tokens and other digital assets in a way which allows the possibilities of this type of technology to flourish.

-In the first instance, the Law Commission will consider the issue of possession, particularly with regard to documents of title, documentary intangibles and negotiable instruments.
-Our work will build on the conclusions of the recent Legal Statement on the Status of Cryptoassets and Smart Contracts by the UK Jurisdiction Taskforce of the LawTech Delivery Panel.
+Our digital assets project builds on the conclusions in the Legal Statement on the Status of Cryptoassets and Smart Contracts and the Legal Statement on Digital Securities by the UK Jurisdiction Taskforce of the LawTech Delivery Panel (the UKJT).

 To contact us, or to be added to our mailing list and receive updates about this project, please email email@example.com